top of page

 • Creating: producing and presenting concerts, projects, camps and classes for adults and students

-• Evaluating - the community music education potential for the music department of a major state university, the education program of a major orchestra, and being a visiting evaluator for accredited community arts schools.
+• Evaluating - the community music education potential for the music department of a major state university, the education program of a major orchestra, and a visiting evaluator for accredited community arts schools.

 • Researching and writing applications for over $2,000,000 in granted funds